HiLab-git/FPL-plus/README.md

 ## Introduction

-This repository is for our paper **FPL+: Filtered Pseudo Label-based Unsupervised Cross-Modality Adaptation for 3D Medical Image Segmentation**.
+This repository is for our IEEE TMI paper **FPL+: Filtered Pseudo Label-based Unsupervised Cross-Modality Adaptation for 3D Medical Image Segmentation**.

 ![](./FPL-plus.png)